sagibarkai800/stay-planner-new/stay-planner/README.md

 ## Contributing

 1. Make changes in the respective workspace (`server/` or `web/`)
+2. Run `npm run lint` and `npm run format` in the server directory
-2. Test your changes
+3. Test your changes
-3. Commit and push your changes
+4. Commit and push your changes

 ## License